jgan010/Google-Data-Analytics-Capstone-Cyclistic/README.md

 ## Data Exploration and cleaning using SQL
 **Data exploration and cleaning are done using SQL query on Postgresql.
-Query code as above**
+Query code in txt file**
 - ride_id  was checked for duplicate  and was confirmed to be unique.
 - Removing rides that has end time before the start time.
 - SQL Query has revealed missing values in station name, station id, end latitude, end longitude.
 These are approximately 13% of the data points.
 These datapoints are: